-Graduation exercises will be held for students who have met state requirements for graduation from high school with a high school diploma.
-A cap and gown, as determined by the District, are required for participation.
+Graduation exercises will be held for students who have met state and local requirements for graduation from high school.

 Participation in high school commencement exercises is encouraged but is not compulsory.
 However, since these exercises require planning and rehearsals, the following rules shall apply: